pantheon-systems/documentation/source/content/create-custom-upstream.md

 1. [Contact support](/support) to add the Custom Upstream to your org.
 You must provide:

-    - A name for the custom upstream
+    - A name for the custom upstream,

+    - The CMS within (WordPress, Drupal 7/8/9),

-    - The `https` clone URL (ending in `.git`)
+    - The `https` clone URL (ending in `.git`),

-    - The Access Token for the new user.
+    - The username and Access Token for the new user,

+    - The name of the branch to be used by Pantheon (usually `master`).

 </Tab>